ericausente/Flask-File-Upload-with-Nginx/README.md

 ## Step 2: Set Up Flask Application

-- Create a Directory for Your Flask App:=
+- Create a Directory for Your Flask App
 - Choose a suitable location, like your home directory:
 ```
 mkdir ~/myflaskapp